Reporting

 Stop spending 20+ hours a month preparing board packs.
-Get accurate reports that show how your business is performing and how far you are from your goals.
+Get accurate reports that show how your business is performing and how far you are from your goals - delivered to a consistent, professional standard every month without consuming a week of your time.

 What a SaaS Board Pack Includes